gl-prototypes/cmd-localfs/README.md

 ## Setting up

-You need Docker (developed with Docker for Mac).
+You need Docker.

 ## Build and run the server

 The server daemon needs to run in Docker.
 You can build and run it with make:

 ```
-$ make build run
+$ make build run-server
 ```

 ## Running the client

 To quickly test, you can connect using `make client`.
 This is slightly boring since you'll always be in this project directory.
-Build and install the client and use it from ANY directory.
+But it made a binary called `cmd-client` that you can use from ANY directory.

 ```
-$ go install ./cmd/ssh-client/...
-$ ssh-client localhost:2222
+$ ./cmd-client localhost:2222
 ...
 ```

 Now try running the server on a remote machine and use the same client with it.
 It's currently hardcoded to always use the `alpine` image as the command environment.
-This defeats the point a little, but isn't the point of this prototype.
+This defeats the point a little, but isn't the main point of *this* prototype.

 ## Limitations